zed31/drf-todo-list/README.md

 ### User permission

-The following permission tab applies for each users:
+The following permission tab applies for each normal user profiles

 | Route                  | Method | Allowed        |
 | ---------------------- | ------ | -------------- |